Greenville, Texas

+Greenville (/ˈɡriːnvəl/ GREEN-vəl) is the county seat of and the most populous city in Hunt County, Texas, United States, located in Northeast Texas approximately 50 mi northeast of Dallas and 30 mi west of Sulphur Springs.
+As of the 2020 census, the city population was 28,164.

 Greenville was named for Thomas J. Green, a significant contributor to the founding of the Texas Republic.

 History

 Greenville was founded in 1846.
 The city was named after Thomas J. Green, a significant contributor to the establishment of the Texas Republic.
 He later became a member of the Congress of the Texas Republic.

 As the Civil War loomed, Greenville was divided over the issue of secession, as were several area towns and counties.
 Greenville attorney and State Senator Martin D. Hart was a prominent Unionist.
 He formed a company of men who fought for the Union in Arkansas, even as other Greenville residents fought for the Confederacy.
 The divided nature of Greenville and Hunt County is noted by a historical marker in "The SPOT" Park at 2800 Lee Street in downtown Greenville.
 In the post-Civil War era, Greenville's economy became partly dependent on cotton, as the local economy entered a period of transition.

-With a population of 12,384 in the 1920 census, the city was the 20th-largest city in Texas at the time.
+With a population of 12,384 in the 1920 census, the city was the 20th-most populous city in Texas at the time.

 In World War II, the Mexican Escuadrón 201 was stationed in Greenville while training at nearby Majors Field.